tigoe/PhoneGapExamples/BTSerialExample/plugins/com.megster.cordova.bluetoothserial/README.md

 ## Wrong Bluetooth Plugin?

-If you don't need **serial** over Bluetooth, try the [PhoneGap Bluetooth Plugin for Android](https://github.com/phonegap/phonegap-plugins/tree/DEPRECATED/Android/Bluetooth/2.2.0) or perhaps [phonegap-plugin-bluetooth](https://github.com/tanelih/phonegap-bluetooth-plugin)
+If you don't need **serial** over Bluetooth, try the [PhoneGap Bluetooth Plugin for Android](https://github.com/phonegap/phonegap-plugins/tree/DEPRECATED/Android/Bluetooth/2.2.0) or perhaps [phonegap-plugin-bluetooth](https://github.com/tanelih/phonegap-bluetooth-plugin).

+If you need generic Bluetooth Low Energy support checkout Rand Dusing's [BluetoothLE](https://github.com/randdusing/BluetoothLE).

 ## What format should the Mac Address be in?
 An example a properly formatted mac address is ``AA:BB:CC:DD:EE:FF``